zine baby

 So... you found a cool zine.
 Now what?

 The people are the face of the zine they control the project.
-They're responsible for sharing news about the zine, to look over contributor applications, and make decisions for the zine.
+They're responsible for sharing news about the zine, looking over contributor applications, and make decisions for the zine.
 You want someone you can trust in this role.3.
 Mod Roles

 What exactly are the mods doing?
-What does these roles entail?;tldr
+What do these roles entail?;tldr

 Just need a refresher?
 Here's a summary